What are downlights? A guide to choosing the perfect LED solution

 Are you considering LED downlights for your home or business?
 We’ve covered all the essentials including choosing the right layout and downlight placement so you can get the best out of your recessed spotlights.

-Having spent a lot more time in our homes in recent years, you may have noticed that some parts of your house could do with a little more illumination.
+You may have noticed that some parts of your house could do with a little more illumination.
 If you want to create more light without drawing attention to a feature light fitting, then adding downlights can be a great solution.
+However, there are a few key tips and tricks for using LED downlights correctly.
+We’ve created this guide to explain exactly how they should be used and the benefits they’ll bring.

 Downlights, also called recessed lights, are light fixtures designed to illuminate one specific item or area.
 They’re characterised by a narrow beam of light and are recessed into the ceiling, eliminating the need for an external light fixture on the surface.
 In some cases, they’ve even been used as replacements for table lamps.
+Downlights are often used as spotlights or used in areas where you need an additional amount of light for task illumination.
+They’re one of the most popular types of ceiling lights in kitchens as a way to light up countertops and work surfaces.
+They’re also great for general ambient lighting in larger rooms.

 Related article: LED lights - the definitive guide - FAQs, costs & more